sashakid/ios-guide/Main/09_swift.md

 __@nonobjc__

-The @nonobjc keyword does alter the method dispatch.
-It can be used to disable `Message Dispatc`h and to make the method invisible for Objective-C runtime.
+The `@nonobjc` keyword does alter the method dispatch.
+It can be used to disable `Message Dispatch` and to make the method invisible for Objective-C runtime.
 It seems there is no difference between `@nonobjc` and `final`, so using final makes code more clear

 __@objc final__